Memphis DUI Defense Lawyer

 Penalties for Underage DUIs in Tennessee

 When a minor is arrested for driving while intoxicated, he or she can expect to face some very serious consequences.
-If this was your first offense, you will face either a 1-year driver’s license suspension or a license suspension until you reach the age of 17 (whichever is longer).
+If this was your first offense, you would face either a 1-year driver’s license suspension or a license suspension until you reach the age of 17 (whichever is longer).
 For a second offense, you will receive either a 2-year license suspension or a license suspension until you reach the age of 18 (whichever is longer).
-Though you may receive a restricted license to allow you to travel to work, school, and doctor’s appointments after a first offense, this privilege is no longer available for a second offense.
+Though you may receive a restricted license to allow you to travel to work, school, and doctors’ appointments after a first offense, this privilege is no longer available for a second offense.

-Contact a Memphis DUI Defense Lawyer
+Contact a DUI Defense Lawyer in Memphis, TN